CEI-lab/ece3400-2017/docs/Grading/Semester_Score.md

 Milestone 1 will be graded as follows:

 * 2 points will be given for a robot that successfully follows a line
-* 2 points will be given for a robot that successfully traverses a grid in a figure eight
+* 3 points will be given for a robot that successfully traverses a grid in a figure eight
-* Up to 3 points will be given for implementation (related to the robustness of the solution and the speed of the robot)
+* Up to 5 points will be given for implementation (related to the robustness of the solution and the speed of the robot)
-* 3 points will be given for good documentation

 Milestone 2 will be graded as follows:

+* 2 points (total of 10) per different treasure that can be detected and classified

+Milestone 3 will be graded as follows:

+* 4 points for simulated robot maps an entire maze
+* 4 points for a real implementation of the maze mapping
+* 2 points for efficiency

+_Milestone 4 will be graded as follows:_

+* Up to 3 points for a robot that successfully displays the walls in a maze
+* Up to 3 points for a robot that successfully displays treasures in a maze
+* Up to 4 points for a robot that successfully signals 'done' (on screen and speaker)

+_The final competition follows a detailed grading scheme that is explained in ""_

+_The TA's will award up to 25 points for good system design._

+All members on a team will not necessarily be awarded the same number of points:

+To earn these points you can for example implement electronic circuits that improve the accuracy of the maze mapping, efficient search strategies, nice FPGA implementation and a great screen display, or new mechanical components to make the robot faster or easier to maintain.
+If you have tons of spare time, consider using two cooperative robots to map the maze.
+The sky's the limit!

+_The TA's will also award up to 20 points for good website design and documentation._

+This will especially pertain to the work done after the labs towards the milestones and the final system design.
+Examples of things they will assess include:

+* Good introductions and problem motivations
+* Clarity and thoroughness of documentation
+* Intuitive and nice layouts
+*	Use of the right tools for analysis and unit testing
+* Presence of schematics when applicable
+* Presence of simulation results when applicable
+* Presence and evaluation of experimental results
+* Use of graphs and tables to display results, as well as proper axis and unit labeling
+* Presence of design flaws
+* Comparative discussion of simulation and experimental results
-*
+* Presence of conclusions
+* Presence of future work suggestions
+* You can also gain extra points by making good general tutorials for students in future semesters to use.
+These tutorials may for instance include ways to implement PID control, in-depth tutorials on ATmega timers, new ways to make 3D parts, etc.

+_10 points will be given _